mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 - Grade: B+

-This works fine.
-At the end of the day, it's basically just a metal and plastic panel, so there's not much to do well or poorly.
+At the end of the day, it's just a metal and plastic panel, so there's not much to do well or poorly.
 But it feels sturdy and installs into the rack well.

-One of the reasons I chose the NewYork brand patch panel was that I saw in reviews it has a rear bar that helps support Ethernet cables.
+One of the reasons I chose the NewYork brand patch panel was that I saw reviews mention a rear bar that helps support Ethernet cables.
 In my rack, the rear bar doesn't do anything.
 It's too close to the Ethernet ports to provide support, and they don't seem to need it anyway.

 TODO: Show photos of rear